DataDog/documentation/content/monitors/monitor_status.md

 {{< img src="monitors/monitor_status/status_monitor_properties.png" alt="status monitor properties" responsive="true" popup="true" style="width:80%;" >}}

-The *Properties* section is the overview of your monitor, all high-level information is here:
+The *Properties* section is the overview of your monitor:

 - The status of your monitor
 - The monitor creator